epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Research Questions:

-A list of research questions you would like to address during the project.
+- How do major historical events influence genre trends in cinema?
+- Are American culture and globalization changing genre preferences worldwide?
+How do these influences manifest themselves?
+- To what extent do box office successes affect the proliferation of a specific genre?
+How long after a success do similar films gain in popularity?
+- Which genres tend to increase or decrease in popularity during different historical periods (e.g., wars, economic crises)?

 ## Proposed additional datasets (if any):

-List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
-Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
-Discuss data size and format if relevant.
-It is your responsibility to check that what you propose is feasible.
+To complete this analysis, we plan to integrate additional data on historical events, such as databases of world events or lists of landmark years (wars, economic crises, major political events, etc.).
+This will enable us to cross-reference film release dates with specific periods to study possible correlations between current events and genre popularity.

+If necessary, we can consider creating our own set of relevant events by selecting keywords or choosing the most influential events of each decade.
+This could be achieved by using text processing tools (NLP) to recognize specific terms in film summaries.
+The feasibility and accuracy of this approach will be assessed in the early stages of the project.

 ## Methods

+We will use the following methods to analyse the data:

+1) Temporal analysis of genres: Visualise the evolution of genres over time, identifying periods of high popularity for certain genres.
+2) Extraction of trends and correlations: Use natural language processing (NLP) techniques to recognise historical themes and events mentioned in film summaries, and establish correlations with genres.
+3) Analysing the influence of box office success: Identify successful films by genre, then observe the popularity of similar genres in subsequent years.
+4) Visualisation and interpretation: Present visualisations (stacked area graphs, timelines, heatmaps, etc.) to make the results easy to interpret.

 ## Proposed timeline

---> 03/11: Have found a complementary dataset containing the historical events we want to analyze, and consider its use: for example, do we recognize keywords such as “war” or “politics”, and check whether our analysis method is feasible?
+03/11: Have found a complementary dataset containing the historical events we want to analyze.
+Consider its use: for example, can we recognize keywords like “war” or “politics”, and check whether our analysis method is feasible?
+If not, determine whether it's possible to create this dataset ourselves by selecting the relevant events.
-Or have chosen if we want to create it ourselves, by selecting the events that interest us.

---> 05/11: Check whether the project is feasible by carrying out primary analyses.
+05/11: Clean up the data and assess the feasibility of the project by carrying out preliminary analyses to check data quality, accuracy of genre extractions and possible correlations with historical events.

 ## Questions for TAs (optional):

-Add here any questions you have for us related to the proposed project.
+- Any recommendations on specific natural language processing methods for detecting correlations between events and genres?
+- Any suggestions on historical event datasets that could be used to complement our analysis?
+- Advice on how to interpret correlations between box office success and genre proliferation (e.g.: criteria for measuring “success”)?